WudDoo/push_swap/README.md

 Finished !!!!

-Now i just have to actually make a ReadMe :P
+Now i just have to actually make a README :P